 For the USA, use the two letter postal abbreviation of states; for the UK, just use UK.

 In the case of eBooks, a statement regarding the online location of the book is required in addition to the publisher information.

-14.166 For ebooks located through the library, the location is the eBook "platform" (see example above) e.g. Proquest ebrary (ie, ebrary is Proquest's ebook platform), Ebook Library, or ACLS Humanities Ebooks.
+14.166 For eBooks located through the library, the location is the eBook "platform" (see example above) e.g. Proquest Ebook Central, Oxford Scholarship Online, or ACLS Humanities Ebook.

 The online locators are always placed at the very end of the citation.

 A DOI should be written doi:10.1086/ahr.133.3.752.
 There is no space after the colon, and no http://

 If using a URL, look for a stable/persistent version, often available along with the eBook (e.g. http://www.jstor.org/stable/10.3138/9781442689107.1).